TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Done.
 That's it.
 Execution of your extension`s unit tests.

-On some versions of MacOS you might get the following error message when executing runTests.sh:
+On some versions of MacOS you might get the following error message when executing :file:`runTests.sh`:

 .. code-block:: shell